Back to SimpliSafe Guides

 Symptoms

-• App shows entry sensor as open when door is closed
+• SimpliSafe app shows entry sensor as Open when the door is physically closed

-• Sensor worked fine for months then started misreporting
+• Sensor worked for months but suddenly started showing Open while closed

 Recognize these?
 Here's what usually causes it.